30+ free AI tools built for GTM teams

 You’ve researched your audience and organized your email in a scannable way, but how are you going to write text that stands out and speaks to the reader?

 By this point in the newsletter creation process, you may be feeling drained creatively.
-Luckily, there are Copy.ai tools to help you find the right words when you’re dealing with writer’s block or feeling stuck.
+Luckily, there are powerful tools such as Copy.ai tools to help you find the right words when you’re dealing with writer’s block or feeling stuck.

 • Use Copy.ai’s sentence simplifying tool to reduce your word count.
 This cuts out the unnecessary details and helps you summarize what you’re trying to say and get straight to the point.
 It’s super helpful when you’re working on the BLUF paragraph intros.